-The two letters are consistently rendered with their distinguishable features.
+Conclusions:

+The characters should be suggested to be highlighted in the string-similarity check, since they may be confusingly similar or even homoglyphs in a minority of fonts.

 D.1.15 Latin Small Letter Schwa vs. Latin Small Letter Turned E